tiberlab/tibercad/manual/Sphinx/Theory/EFA.rst

-The following options infiuence the behaviour of the Module efaschroedinger:
+The following options influence the behaviour of the Module efaschroedinger:

 |  ``particle = string`` defines for which particle (electron or hole) Schroedinger equation is solved.
-|
-|        Possible values are el and hl.
-A different Module efaschroedinger has to be
-         defined for each particle to be solved.
+      Possible values are el and hl.
+A different Module efaschroedinger has to be defined for each particle to be solved.

 |  ``poisson_model_name = string`` defines the name of the simulation (Module driftdiffusion) that can provide electric potential